-I first thought about become a photographer after discovering the work of Diane Arbus and Robert Mappelthorpe in the London studio of artist Brian Clarke, where I was living temporarily (freeloading really!
-Thank you Brian x) It was about 1980.
-David Bailey was a frequent visitor to the studio and hearing the stories of his legend, I thought a photographer would be a cool thing to be and I thought I understood the work of Arbus and Mappelthorpe and the other photographers I was discovering.
+I first thought about become a photographer after discovering the work of Diane Arbus, Robert Mappelthorpe, Bailey and Beaton in the London studio of artist Brian Clarke, where I was living temporarily.
+It was about 1979.
+David Bailey was a frequent visitor to the studio and hearing the stories of his exploits, I thought a photographer would be a cool thing to be and I thought I understood the work of Arbus and Mappelthorpe and the other photographers I was discovering.

-I started photographing every interesting gay person I could and anyone else that caught my imagination but being young and idealistic, I only took a picture if it ‘appeared’.
+I started photographing every interesting gay person I could and anyone else that caught my imagination.
+But being young and idealistic, I only took a picture if it ‘appeared’.
 I would never set it up.
 I took my camera everywhere.

 London at that time, especially the art world and gay scene were dominated by New York and San Francisco.
-The gay scene took it’s lead from America in everything, Judy Garland, clones – lumberjack shirts, Levi 501’s, moustaches, broadway musicals … the rainbow flag…
+The English gay scene took its lead from America…Judy Garland, The Village People, Lumberjack shirted Clones, Levi 501’s, moustaches, broadway musicals and of course the rainbow flag.